mohamedtajelsir/SEUDpublic/README.md

     - It is recommended however to instantiate a the SEM core for each new project.
         - If you follow this option you have to change the entity name to match rest of the files

-### ip repo
+## ip repo
 - ip\_repo are ips that can be added to ip based design, such as a tmr majority voter, tmr integrity timer, memory conformity module, AXI tmr voter to work with microblaze processor system
 - se\_single\_core is essentially a non-tmr version of the healing core.

+## XA200T\_TMRMBwGPO\_TMRMBwUART\_ThroughVoter:
-    - It could be a good starting point to learn about the sub-blocks of the healing core
+    - A complete design example for all system blocks.
+It could be a good starting point for further improvements.

 ## trash
 - This is a recycling bin for code.